0nix/ggj21/twine/scriptstuff.md

 You observe an oddly clothed person go up to the porch, and press the buzzer that corresponds to Hassel's flat.
 Presumably, this "Sonia" person.
 An electric buzz lets her in, without you being able to take a picture of the subject at hand.
 What a shame.

 Thirty seconds later, you hear a knock on Hassel's door, Leitzka opens it and greets Anonymous bidding her to enter and to sit down in the kitchen.
-You observe Leitzka starting to address her, but you clearly observe this person stopping her with a hand gesture, and at the same time turn on a radio loudly.
+You observe Leitzka starting to address her, but you clearly observe this "Sonia" stopping her with a hand gesture, and at the same time turn on a radio loudly.

 Luckily for you, the upgrade on surveillance in Hassel's apartments provided the coverage you needed to hear them even above the racket that Bluejay had created.
 Nothing escapes the eyes of the State.